XXLMandalorian013/Docs/GitHubMDTemplate/GitHubMDTemplate.md

 ### Nested Lists

 You can added `-` withing a numbered or an bulleted list.
+It can only be nested twice though.

 1. First list item
    - First nested list item